-- 2.42 The Mayor of London has identified Heat Network Priority Areas, which can be found on the London Heat Map website .
-These identify where in London the heat density is sufficient for heat networks to provide a competitive solution for supplying heat to buildings and consumers .
-The whole of the Borough is within a Heat Network Priority Area. - 2.43 At the time of writing, there are no heat networks within the Borough that new development can readily connect to.
+- 4.42 At the time of writing, there are no heat networks within the borough that new development can readily connect to.
 However, as set out in part B of PLV3, the planned Notting Dale Heat Network will deliver zero-carbon heating and hot water to the Lancaster West Estate and to other estates in Notting Dale ward.
 The ambition is that this heat network will be able to provide heat to the wider Notting Dale ward and beyond in the future.
-There will be the potential for new development to connect to this network. - 2.44 The Government published a response to the consultation on its proposal to introduce heat network zoning in England in June 2022.
+There will be the potential for new development to connect to this network. - 4.43 The Government published a response to the consultation on its proposal to introduce heat network zoning in England in June 2022.
 This consultation is the first in what is intended to be a multi-year project developing the necessary legislation and processes for zoning.
-The proposals for heat networking zoning support the Council's requirement for new development to be designed with the potential to connect to a future and/or proposed heat network as outlined in Policy GB4. - 2.45 Under Part E of Policy GB4 the Borough's Opportunity Areas Kensal Canalside and Earl's Court are expected to develop energy masterplans which establish the most effective energy supply options.
+The proposals for heat networking zoning support the Council's requirement for new development to be designed with the potential to connect to a future and/or proposed heat network as outlined in Policy GB4. - 4.44 Under Part E of Policy GB4 the borough's Opportunity Areas Kensal Canalside and Earl's Court are expected to develop energy masterplans which establish the most effective energy supply options.
 This will include exploring opportunities to deliver heat networks.